 The only incident of the election was a short speech by Senator Billingfelt.
-He said that as a large of the last time the Legislature would be called on to enter into such a contest, he would on this occasion vote for the regular Republican cominee, Mr. Mackey.
+He said that as he had already expressed his preference, and as he believed that this was the last time the Legislature would be called on to enter into such a contest, he would on this occasion vote for the regular Republican nominee, Mr. Mackey.

-The Speaker of the House announced the committee to escort the remains of Hon, John Covode to consist of Messrs, Fultor, Sloan, and Humphreys.
+The Speaker of the House announced the committee to escort the remains of Hon, John Covode in council of Messes, Fultor, Sloan and Hom. mittee to escort the remains of Hon, John Covode to courst of Messrs.
+Fultor, Sloan, and Humphreys.